-The Lar gibbon or the White-handed Gibbon is one of the well-known gibbon species in Malaysia.
+The Lar gibbon or the White-handed Gibbon is one of the most well-known gibbon species in Malaysia.
 They get their name from the white-coloured hair that covers their hand and feet.
-Adults have a ring of white hair around their hairless face.
+Moreover, the adults have a ring of white hair around their hairless face.
 Both males and females can have fur colouring varying from creamy, brown, or black.
 Of all the gibbon species, the lar gibbon inhabits the greatest north-south range and are found in Laos, Myanmar, Thailand, Malaysia and Indonesia.

 GIBBON REHAB VOLUNTEER IN MALAYSIA